irods-contrib/metalnx-web/docs/INSTALL.md

 - Storing and managing information (files, objects, etc.) across multiple servers in a data grid using uniform commands across the grid.
 - Supporting extensive user defined metadata tagging of objects placed under iRODS management.
-- A rules/policy engine which can be adapted via user defined rules and micro services to perform any computer actionable activity on data.
+- A rules/policy engine which can be adapted via user defined rules and microservices to perform any computer actionable activity on data.
 - Federation of independent iRODS data grids allowing sharing of resources between grids.

 An iRODS data grid consists of three elements: